 I’m traveling as an employee of Austin Energy.
 The City of Austin/Austin Energy received a $10 million under the BetterBuildings program to retrofit 4,300 homes, multi-family buildings, and commercial spaces in three years.
-Our program, and others around the country, are helping the country evening gowns cheap recover through energy retrofits.
+Our program, and others around the country, are helping the country short wedding dresses recover through energy retrofits.

 What makes the BetterBuildings program different from other energy efficiency programs is that grantees cannot hand out rebate checks for upgrades and retrofits.
 Instead, the money is used to provide loans by buying down interest rates or backing loans from banks or credit unions.
 As the loans are repaid, the money can be leant out to others, making every dollar last longer.

 At the end of the day, folks are saving money on their energy bills while enjoying a more comfortable house or workplace.
 And money is making its way back into the economy through the hands of contractors and other professionals.

 I’ll have updates this week from the workshop and conversations with other grantees.
 Note that these updates are my own and do not represent an official communication from Austin Energy or the City of Austin (but you knew that already, didn’t you?!).